PioniaPHP-project/pionia-docs/content/docs/documentation/services/generic_services_advanced.md

 Remember that Pionia as the framework does not have a built-in Model Layer.
 Therefore, generic services are the best way to interact with related data.

 ## Properties and Methods
+This feature is only available in all services that extend the `Pionia\Services\GenericService` class.
+But by default, this feature is not activated.
+You have to defines some or all of the following properties and methods to activate it.

 ### $joins